 11. Angle Brushes

-The professional angular paint brush minimum size for trim is 2.5 inches, but consider going with 2 or 1.5 inches if you're new to the game, say the experts.
-For this brush, it's all about Purdy, which is a lifetime painting tool and well-worth the upkeep.
+The professional angular paintbrush minimum size for trim is 2.5 inches, but consider going with 2 or 1.5 inches if you're new to the game, say the experts.
+For angled brushes, it's all about Purdy, which is a lifetime painting tool and well worth the upkeep.
 An angle cut brush is required for trim and pretty much all detail work, as flat cut brushes don't do so well in corners.
-Consider this value 3-pack that contains a variety of sizes good for any interior or exterior trim job.
+Consider this value three-pack, which contains a variety of sizes suitable for any interior or exterior trim job.
 (Up to 3 or 3.5 inches can hold more paint and save time with less dipping.)

 12. Painter's Tape

-A decent painter's tape, like this one, is essential in order to protect trim in tight corners, but at the same time, having a decent paint brush on hand could help you skip this more time-consuming step.
-Wondering whether to paint walls or baseboards and trim first?
-This chicken-or-egg dilemma has been graciously answered by our favorite 30-year professional painting veteran.
-(Spoiler: it's the trim.)
+A decent painter's tape, like this one, is essential if you need to paint edges or protect the trim in tight corners.
+But at the same time, having a decent paintbrush on hand could help you skip this more time-consuming step.
+Painter's tape is crucial for painting straight lines and it's a great tool to use when you want to paint stripes or patterns on your walls.

 13. Hand-Masker Kit

-This hand-masker pre-assembled masking film kit includes painter's tape, plus it has a few other items you might find especially time-saving, like a film blade and roll of clear film.
-Using hand-masker film with or without the kit is an absolute must for keeping paint flakes, dust, and overspray when painting outdoors contained, especially for masking windows, doors, cabinets, floors, walls in windy conditions, or when using a paint sprayer.
+This hand-masker pre-assembled masking film kit includes painter's tape.
+It also has a few other items you might find especially time-saving, like a film blade and roll of clear film.
+Using hand-masker film with or without the kit is an absolute must for keeping paint flakes, dust, and overspray when painting outdoors contained, especially for masking windows, doors, cabinets, floors, or walls in windy conditions, or when using a paint sprayer.

 14. Paint Sprayer

-A paint sprayer might seem more like a luxury item but these days there are plenty of options out there for all budgets.
+A paint sprayer might seem more like a luxury item, but these days there are plenty of options out there for all budgets.
 For a top-of-the-line non-commercial paint sprayer that will last a lifetime with proper care, go for one by Graco (retails for about $220).
 Wagner offers a more budget-friendly model for about $60 to $70.
-No matter which model or budget you're working with, a paint sprayer might be well-worth the cost, depending on how large or how often you need to apply a few coats of paint, indoor or out, as these will work on just about any sized surface, whether it be trim, decks, and even cabinets.
+No matter which model or budget you're working with, a paint sprayer might be well worth the cost, depending on how large the space is or how often you need to apply a few coats of paint, indoor or out, as these will work on just about any sized surface, whether it's trim, decks, or even cabinets.

 15. 14-in-1 Multi-Tool

 Meet your new best friend: the 14-in-1 titanium painter's tool.
-This thing does it all: It acts as both a Phillip's and flat-head screwdriver, putty knife, can opener, nail extractor, scraper, and even has a solid hammer end that sets drywall nails, plus so much more.
-It will even fit in the special pocket in your painter's pants designed just for a putty knife.
+This thing does it all: It acts as a Phillips and flat-head screwdriver, putty knife, can opener, nail extractor, and scraper, and even has a solid hammer end that sets drywall nails, plus so much more.
+It will fit in the special pocket in your painter's pants designed just for a putty knife.

 16. Painter's Pants

 Speaking of, with painter's pants, it's all about the pockets.
-The 100 percent cotton painter's pant by Dickies comes with multiple tool pockets and loops, known as "the standard in painter's pants."
-Their durable drill fabric with triple stitched seams and extra-large double back pockets will make you look and feel like a true painting pro.
+The 100% cotton painter's pants by Dickies come with multiple tool pockets and loops, known as "the standard in painter's pants."
+Their durable drill fabric with triple-stitched seams and extra-large double back pockets will make you look and feel like a true painting pro.
 Style points?
 That, too.

 17. Drop Cloths